 Each year, when New Hampshire Magazine's readers pick the best eateries in New Hampshire, Manchester restaurants always take the top of the list.
 Several Manchester restaurants have been featured in major publications such as the New York Times, Bon Appetit, Roadside Magazine, Yankee Magazine, as well as on the Food Network.

 With over 5 million square feet of retail space, Manchester is the shopping center of the region.
-The Mall of New Hampshire, with almost 1 million square feet, features department stores such as Macy's, JCPenney, and Sears, alongside 125 specialty stores and 4 full-service restaurants.
+The Mall of New Hampshire, with almost 1 million square feet, features department stores such as Macy's, JCPenney, and Sears, alongside 125 specialty stores and five full-service restaurants.
 The adjacent South Willow Street area compliments the Mall, and together they provide most of the national retail, franchise, and chain stores and restaurants familiar to consumers living in the New England area.
-Downtown Manchester also boasts several small boutiques, unique shops, and neighborhood shopping centers dot the city.
+Downtown Manchester also boasts several small boutiques and unique shops, and neighborhood shopping centers also dot the city.

 Outlet shopping is just a short drive away in the towns of Merrimack, Tilton and Conway, where thousands of shoppers take advantage of New Hampshire's tax-free status.